atsushieno/aap-core/docs/design/EXTENSIBILITY.md

 Typical plugin extension APIs are usually synchronous i.e. their functions block throughout the execution, but AAP extension foundation is designed to be "async ready", especially when the plugin enters ACTIVE = realtime mode.

+It is because AAP, unlike those desktop plugin APIs, needs interaction between the host and plugin and keeping a thread per extension function call costs potentially a lot of synchronization constructs e.g. 100 locks per 100 `getPreset()` calls or potentially more (100 locks in the host + 100 locks in the plugin + 100 locks in AAPXS).

 They can be designed and implemented in synchronous manner (we actually have synchronous API as some transitive solutions), but then there is no assured realtime safety.